-Table 38: System LEDs
+Table 42: System LEDs

 LED Description Alarm Red LED.
 Flashes when there is an active alarm event on any loop.
 On steady once acknowledged.
 Trouble Yellow LED.
 Flashes when there's a fault with a monitored circuit or system component or when a circuit is disabled.
 On steady once acknowledged.
 Sup (Supervisory) Yellow LED.
 Flashes when there is an active supervisory event on any loop.
-On steady once acknowledged.
+Or steady once acknowledged.
 AC Power Green LED.
 On when the panel has AC power.
 Disable Yellow LED.
-On steady when there is a disabled circuit or alarm relay.
-Ground Fault Yellow LED.
+On steady when there is a disabled circuit or alarm rela Ground Fault Yellow LED.
 On steady during an active ground fault.
 Test Yellow LED.
 Steady when performing an audible walk test.
 Flashing indicates a silent test.
-Monitor Yellow LED.
-Flashes when there is an active monitor event on any loop.
-On steady once acknowledged.
 Service Detector Yellow LED.
 Indicates that detector needs servicing.
 Six months before the detector goes end of life, the panel posts a device maintenance alert and the Service Detector LED goes on steady.
 When the detector reaches end of life, the detector goes into trouble and the panel posts a device trouble alert.
 The Service Detector LED goes off, and the Trouble LED flashes.
 Signal Silence Yellow LED.
 On steady indicates that NAC circuits are turned off but the panel is still in alarm.
 Remote Disconnect Yellow LED.
 On steady indicates that the CMS devices (dialer and network card) are disabled or that the alarm relay is enabled or disabled when the dialer is set to modem only.
-Drill Yellow LED.
-Indicates that the panel is in drill.
-Reset Yellow LED.
-Indicates that the panel is going through a reset.
-Panel Silence Yellow LED.
-Indicates that the panel has been silenced during an active trouble, supervisory, monitor, or alarm event and indicates that new event activations have been acknowledged.
 User keys Yellow LED.
 Indicates that the programmed key function is active.